massquantity/LibRecommender/docs/source/user_guide/model_retrain.rst

 The reason lies in the new users/items that may appear in the new data.
 In deep learning models, embedding variables are commonly used, and their shapes are preassigned and fixed during and after training.
 The same issue also goes with new features.
-If we load the old model and want to train it with new users/items/features, these embedding shape must be expanded, which is not allowed in TensorFlow and PyTorch (Well, at least to my knowledge).
+If we load the old model and want to train it with new users/items/features, these embedding shapes must be expanded, which is not allowed in TensorFlow and PyTorch (Well, at least to my knowledge).

 One workaround is to combine the new data with the old data, then retrain the model with all the data.
 But it would be a waste of time and resources to retrain on the whole data every time we get some new data.